Transcript: White House Chief Of Staff John Kelly's Interview With NPR

 The president sent National Guard troops to the border and said he's going to keep them there until the border wall is built.
 Do you think that Mr. Trump continues to put too much stock in a border wall as the answer to border security?

 You know, physical barriers work.
-Mr. Trump ... two years before he became the President-elect was talking about barriers along the border.
+Mr. Trump ... two years before he became the president-elect was talking about barriers along the border.
 He acknowledged the fact way back then that this was not going to be a concrete wall from sea to shining sea.
 That there were places we didn't need a wall.
 Places that were just too rough and people didn't know the big bend section of Texas is an example.
 You don't need a wall there.
 You know the mountain goats can't get through.

 There's other places particularly where you are close to cities on the U.S. side will you very definitely need a barrier ... along the California border cut illegal immigration by 97 percent.
 So those border crossings — San Ysidro I think is 100,000 people come in every day, legally Mexicans.
 Something like that.
 And let me say a very, very large number.
 And at the end of the day a very, very large number the same people go back home to Mexico.
 What did they do in the United States?
 They shop, they work.
 They bring their kids to school.
 You know Catholic schools or private schools.
 Bring them back.
 We want that kind of movement.
 What we don't want is illegal immigrants.

-Note: Editor's note: This post contains language some may find offensive.